ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 react-static create
 ```

 3) Follow the prompts within your terminal to configure your project.
-For the sake of  this example we will be using the `basic` template.
+For the sake of this example, we'll use the "basic" template.

 4) Now, create a new Git repository on GitHub and copy the URI of the repo to your clipboard.
-Afterwards initialize git and push your project to the created GitHub repository by the following commands:
+Afterwards initialize git and push your project to the created GitHub repository using the following commands:
 ```
 git init
 git add .